jamesdunham/dgo/README.md

 ### Prepare input data with `shape`

-DGIRT models are *dynamic2*, so we need to specify which variable in the data represents time.
+DGIRT models are *dynamic*, so we need to specify which variable in the data represents time.
 They are also *group-level*, with groups defined by one variable for respondents' local geographic area and one or more variables for respondent characteristics.

 The `time_filter` and `geo_filter` arguments optionally subset the data.
 Finally, `shape` requires the names of the survey identifier and survey weight variables in the data.